Tiffany Valentine: Season One

 She arrives back at Charles' childhood home and finds Nica lying on the ground, unaware that Chucky is in control.
 While Tiffany prepares to drug Nica, Chucky takes the opportunity to sweep her leg and knock her down.
 Holding a knife over her head, Chucky prepares to stab her, but stops when she reminds him that he needs her or their plan won't work.
 He ignores her and again goes to stab her, but halts when Junior and his Chucky doll enter the house, reminding Nica/Chucky that they do in fact need Tiffany.
-She excitedly picks up the Chucky doll, happy to finally be reunited with him, and they all go downstairs where an army of 72 possessed Good Guy dolls are waiting for them.
+She excitedly picks up the Chucky doll, happy to finally be reunited with him, and they all go downstairs where an army of seventy-two possessed Good Guy dolls are waiting for them.
 The dolls are placed into Good Guy boxes and packed into a truck, and Tiffany leaves the home to pay the driver to drop the dolls off at the theatre tomorrow.
 Returning inside, she finds Chucky and Nica/Chucky are engaged in a conversation.
 She tries to get the doll's attention, but when she is ignored, she angrily remarks that he is the most self-involved man she's ever met, and a real man would know how to treat a lady.
 When Nica/Chucky makes a snide comment back, Tiffany slaps him so hard that he falls to the ground, causing Nica to regain control.
 The Chucky doll apologizes to her, and as he mentions that "getting over himself" takes real sacrifice, he demands that Tiffany kill Nica.
 Distraught, she cannot overcome her feelings for Nica and cannot bring herself to kill her.
 When Chucky commands Junior to kill Nica, Tiffany finally snaps and proceeds to decapitate the doll with her nail file.
 Junior attempts to help Chucky, but Tiffany reminds him that he needs her help to get out of Hackensack after the police find his father's corpse.
-Picking up the head, she tells Chucky that she is done with him for good before dropping him on the ground.
+Picking up the head, she tells Chucky that she is done with him for good, revealing that she was the one who told the cops about him, before dropping him on the ground.
 She drugs Nica and has Junior tie her arms together, while she sets up a bomb to leave for Andy Barclay.
 With the bomb in place at the front door, she puts Nica in the backseat of her car and hops into the front with Junior before they drive away.